Fortinetics Book a call →

 The high-level overlap picture

-FedRAMP Rev 5 publishes three baselines — Low, Moderate, and High — drawn from NIST SP 800-53 Rev 5 and NIST 800-53B.
-The Low baseline covers roughly 130 controls, Moderate roughly 320, High roughly 410.
+FedRAMP Rev 5 publishes three baselines (Low, Moderate, and High) drawn from NIST SP 800-53 Rev 5 and NIST 800-53B.
+The Low baseline covers 156 controls and enhancements, Moderate 323, and High 410 (counted from FedRAMP’s published baseline workbook).
 Each baseline includes a set of controls and a set of enhancements; enhancements add depth to existing controls.
 FedRAMP authorizations are granted at one of the three baselines, with the impact category determined by the sensitivity of the data and the criticality of the workload to the using agency.

-The percentage is real but is also misleading if read alone.
-The 20-30% is not evenly distributed.
-It is heavily concentrated in specific control families, with several families showing near-complete overlap and a smaller number of families showing significant additions.
-A CSP that scopes the IL5 work as “another twenty percent on top of FedRAMP” without understanding the family-level distribution typically under-resources the families that absorb the delta.
+What survives, and is more useful anyway: the residual work is not evenly distributed.
+It concentrates in a handful of control families, with several showing near-complete overlap and a smaller number absorbing most of the delta.
+A CSP that scopes IL5 as “a bit more on top of FedRAMP” without understanding the family-level distribution under-resources exactly the families that hurt.

 Overlap by control family